ryujinx-mirror/ryujinx/README.md

 </p>

 <h5 align="center">
-    As of February 2021, Ryujinx has been tested on over 3,200 titles: ~2,500 boot past menus and into gameplay, with approximately 1,700 of those being considered playable.
+    As of March 2021, Ryujinx has been tested on over 3,200 titles: ~2,700 boot past menus and into gameplay, with approximately 1,900 of those being considered playable.
 See the compatibility list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
 </h5>

 ## Usage